vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 **Problem**:
-Given a single copy of an arbitrary pure state (in a lab, not on paper), from a set of states, we want to figure out exactly which one was *not* given to us: measuring it gives some information but causes the state to collapse.
+Given a single copy of an arbitrary pure state (in a lab, not on paper), from a set of states, we want to figure out exactly which one were *not* given to us: measuring it provides some information but causes the state to collapse.

 **Approach**:
 However, if we are given extra information about the state, sometimes we can figure out which state was (not) given to us.